Oxycontin Manufacturer Settles 8.3 Billion Dollar Settlement

 When you need a skilled OxyContin attorney by your side, you can contact us for a free consultation or by calling us at (936) 632-2000.

 Recalls on defective auto parts have hit record highs for the third year in a row.
-In 2016, 53.2 million vehicles and 927 recall campaigns were enacted.
-The Takata airbag recall is the largest in U.S. history, responsible for over 42 million recalls.
+In 2016, 53.2 million vehicles were recalled and 927 campaigns were enacted.
+The Takata airbag recall is the largest in U.S. history, involving over 42 million vehicles.
 Recalls on Ford, Hyundai, Mercedes-Benz, and General Motors make up the rest of the list.
-These auto manufacturers are liable for injuries caused by these parts and need to be diligent in repairing the issue.
-Toyota recently had to pay $1.2 billion to the U.S. Department of Justice for not repairing an accelerator issue.
+These auto manufacturers are liable for injuries caused by these parts and must be diligent in addressing the issue.
+Toyota recently paid $1.2 billion to the U.S. Department of Justice for failing to fix an accelerator issue.
 Given that there are more recalls than ever, let’s take a moment to go over some helpful tips for dealing with a recall that involves your vehicle.

 Questions to Ask About Your Recall

-- How serious is the recall?
-There may be a long delay in repairing your vehicle depending on how large it is.
-Many recalls will involve a component that is not fully necessary to the operation of the vehicle.
-In these cases, it is still safe to drive but your car may not be operating at full efficiency.
+How serious is the recall?
+There may be a long delay in repairing your vehicle, depending on its size.
+Many recalls will involve a component that is not essential to the vehicle's operation.
+In these cases, it is still safe to drive, but your car may not be operating at full efficiency.
 In other cases, you may receive a recall notice that lets you know you need to stop driving altogether.
 The manufacturer should provide you a loaner vehicle until the repairs are complete.
-They are also legally required to notify affected vehicle owners in a timely manner.
+They are also legally required to notify affected vehicle owners promptly.

 We want to hear your story.